raspberrypilearning/infrared-bird-box/worksheet2.md

 screen bash
 ```

 This will now give you a blank session showing the command prompt.
-Enter the command below; this is the terminal equivalent of Task Manager in Windows:
+Enter the command below (this is the terminal equivalent of Task Manager in Windows):

 ```bash
 top